Graduate Certificate: Disability Studies

 Application Deadline:

-Applications are accepted for the Fall, Spring, and Summer terms and are reviewed on a rolling basis.
+Applications are accepted for the Fall, Spring and Summer terms and are reviewed on a rolling basis.

-Prospective students not currently enrolled in a Temple University graduate degree program APPLY ONLINE to this certificate program.
+APPLY ONLINE to this certificate program.

 Letters of Reference: